AlinT84/Testing-Project-for-Automation-Exercise-E-commerce-Website/README.md

 3. Checkout process
 4. Signup/Login

-Details can be found at LINK
+Details can be found at: LINK

-For this final project were runed tests from the following 2 modules:
+For this final project were run tests from the following 2 modules:

 -   Manage items in the shopping cart
 -   Signup/Login